Dining Credit Card Sign-Up Bonuses: What to Apply for Now

 When is 60,000 points worth $600 vs $900+?

 60,000 Amex MR points are worth $600 if redeemed as statement credits (1cpp) or $1,080+ if transferred to airline partners (1.8cpp+).
-60,000 Chase UR points are worth $750 through the travel portal with a Preferred card (1.25cpp) or $1,020+ through Hyatt transfers (1.7cpp).
+60,000 Chase UR points are worth $600 as cash (1cpp) or $1,020+ when transferred to Hyatt (1.7cpp); Chase replaced the old fixed 1.25x/1.5x travel-portal rates with Points Boost, which lifts select Chase Travel bookings to as much as 2cpp.
 The redemption method determines the value.

 Can I get the sign-up bonus on a card I already have?